Search

 - Repeat until the queue is empty

 If you processed all nodes, you have a valid topological ordering.
-If some nodes are left over, there's a cycle — we'll get to that.
+If some nodes are left over, there's a cycle (coming up!).

-The "in-degree" terminology sounds academic, but the concept is dead simple: it's just the count of how many things a node depends on.
+The "in-degree" terminology sounds academic, but the concept is very easy: it's just the count of how many things a node depends on.
 When that count reaches zero, all dependencies are satisfied and the node is ready to go.

 from collections import deque